kamilJ96/Playball2Plus/angularapp/README.md

 npm install
 ```

-`npm install` is configured to run bower install, and bower is configured to instal
-l into the app directory (.bowerrc)
+`npm install` is configured to run bower install, and bower is configured to install into the app directory (.bowerrc)

 ### Running the server